Ultraplot/ultraplot/docs/external-links.rst

 Python packages
 ===============

-The following packages inspired ultraplot, are required or optional dependencies of ultraplot, or are distributed with ultraplot:
+The following packages inspired UltraPlot, are required or optional dependencies of UltraPlot, or are distributed with UltraPlot:

 * `matplotlib <https://matplotlib.org>`__ - The powerful data visualization
   package we all know and love.